Surface defects in holographic 5d SCFTs: D3-brane surface defects in Type IIB AdS6 solutions

 As the D3-brane reaches the boundary of $\Sigma$, it can not just end at the corresponding value of the $AdS_6$ radial coordinate~$z$: since the D3-brane does not wrap any part of the internal space, one can not obtain a smooth worldvolume without boundary by shrinking an internal cycle.
 However, since the $S^2$ in which the D3-brane is localized at a point collapses on the boundary of $\Sigma$, one can connect the embedding to a second D3-brane, described by the same profile $w(r)$ but located at the antipodal point of $S^2$.
 Together they form a smooth D3-brane worldvolume, with the branches at the two antipodal points of $S^2$ corresponding to the two branches of the two-sided defects in fig.~\ref{fig:defect-D3}.
 In the UV region of $AdS_6$, where $z$ is small, the two D3-branes are close to the conformal embedding on $\Sigma$.
 As one moves into the IR region of $AdS_6$ both branches approach the boundary of $\Sigma$, where they meet for $zm_2=\ln 4$.
 At that point they disappear from the $AdS_6$ perspective.

 In summary, mass deformations with $m_2<0$ can be realized for one-sided defects in the sense of fig.~\ref{fig:defect-D3}.
 They can also be realized for two-sided defects, which simply corresponds to adding a second embedding at the antipodal point of $S^2$.
 Mass deformations with $m_2>0$ can only be realized for two-sided defects in the sense of fig.~\ref{fig:defect-D3} with two branches of D3-brane embeddings, and the mass deformations completely gap the defect in the IR.
+This realizes brane configurations of the type shown in fig.~\ref{fig:two-side-non-conf}.

 The embeddings are illustrated in figs.~\ref{fig:TN-disc} and \ref{fig:TN-charges} for the $T_N$ solution.
 Fig.~\ref{fig:TN-disc} illustrates the supergravity solution with $\Sigma$ mapped to the unit disc with coordinate $u$ via